 Our investment committee have carried out extensive research when building each portfolio.
-Changes can only be made where the investment committee see fit so customers are currently unable to adjust the holdings or ‘pick and choose’ their own investments.
+As we offer a managed service, changes can only be made where the investment committee see fit, meaning customers are unable to adjust the holdings or ‘pick and choose’ their own investments.

 As we manage our portfolios on a discretionary basis, the exact funds we invest in will change from time to time, however here’s a list of the funds evestor currently invest in: